Probate Q&A Series

 8. Distribute Remaining Assets

 After debts clear, you file a final accounting.
-The court reviews it before issuing an order of distribution.
+The clerk reviews it before the estate is closed.
 You divide the estate according to intestacy rules in G.S.
 29-14.

 9. Close the Estate

-The clerk signs an order closing the estate once you complete distribution.
+The clerk closes the estate once you complete distribution and file the required final account.
 You then send a final report to all heirs.
 You keep records on file as required by law.

 Key Points to Remember